nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 thumb: /images/c64/lines/lines-scroll.gif
 ---

-TODO outline:

-- Intro (duh)
-  * explain memory layout, link to instruction set
-  * explain the basic vic functionality like border color, charset mode
-- C implementation, asm reference
-- Slightly optimized asm "reference" with C too
-- Assembler conventions: `$ab`, `$#ab`

-Foo foo foo.
-Hosted a twitter compo yeah yeah.  https://gist.github.com/nurpax/96285c08710387e73ea5e039e27980af
+- TODO twitter compo and instructions: https://gist.github.com/nurpax/96285c08710387e73ea5e039e27980af
+- TODO list participants with names (twitter handles too?) with links to source code.

 The competition rules were simple: Make a C64 executable (PRG) that draws two lines to form the below image.
-The objective is to do this in as few bytes as possible.
+The objective was to do this in as few bytes as possible.

 <img width="75%" class="img-pixelated" src="/images/c64/lines/lines-2x.png" />

 Entries were posted as Twitter replies and DMs, containing only the PRG byte-length and an MD5 hash of the PRG file.

-This blog post is a review of the sort of C64 coding tricks that were used in compo submissions.
+This blog post is a review of the sort of assembly coding tricks that were used in compo submissions.

 ## Basics